ankith26/My-PyChess/README.md

 ## Long term Future Goals with the Game

+- Clean, easy to understand code to be implemented.
+- Support for Pygame v2 (which is releasing soon).
-- Online Gameplay (on wlan and lan).
+- Online Gameplay (on wlan and lan) with Chat interface.
 - Better SinglePlayer.
 - Adding sound effects.
-- Undo moves (I have a method figured out to achieve this, but it is highly inefficient, so I removed the feature)(I am working on the more efficient method).
 - En Passant (This feature is coming soon).